How to create a self-updating GitHub profile README

 3. Create a README file in the project root.

-If the README file doesn't have an extension, it is assumed to be written in GitHub flavored Markdown.
-It is also possible to write READMEs in a few other languages like AsciiDoc or Org—but you need to add the right file extension for those to be parsed correctly.
+If the README file doesn’t have an extension, it is assumed to be written in GitHub flavored Markdown.
+It is also possible to write them in a few other languages like AsciiDoc or Org—but you need to add the right file extension for those to be parsed correctly.
+While you’re working on the contents, you can set your repository to private to not show something unfinished in your profile.

 Alternative folders and README resolution